Opinion poll: Potential for inaccuracy

 Over time, a number of theories and mechanisms have been offered to explain erroneous polling results.
 Some of these reflect errors on the part of the pollsters; many of them are statistical in nature.
-Others blame the respondents for not giving candid answers (e.g., the Bradley effect, the Shy Tory Factor); these can be more controversial.
+Some blame respondents for not providing genuine answers to pollsters, a phenomenon known as social desirability-bias (also referred to as the Bradley effect or the Shy Tory Factor); these terms can be quite controversial.